ibexa/documentation-developer/docs/search/criteria_reference/payment_createdat_criterion.md

 # Payment CreatedAt Criterion

-The `CreatedAtCriterion` Search Criterion searches for payments based on the date when they were initiated.
+The `CreatedAt` Search Criterion searches for payments based on the date when they were initiated.

 ## Arguments